gl4ucus/CZ3005-AI-Assignment/README.md

 > Both (subway-prolog.pl & subway-prolog.js) contians the prolog logic.
 >
 > - subway-prolog.js is nothing but subway-prolog.pl converted to JavaScript literal string format

+> Built-in predicate, [findall/3](https://www.swi-prolog.org/pldoc/man?predicate=findall/3) is used extensively.
+>
+> findall(X, pred(X), List) - Find possible values of X for given predicate and add to the List

 First, implementation/setting up of methods that will be used for appending elements into a list